-Based on the foregoing, the following companies were selected:
+Based on the foregoing, the following companies, along with a silver trust that reflects the market price of silver and represents an alternative investment vehicle, were selected:

 Coeur Mining Inc. Fresnillo PLC

 Endeavour Silver Corp.
 Hochschild Mining PLC

 First Majestic Silver Corp.
 Hecla Mining Company

 Fortuna Silver Mines Inc. SSR Mining Inc.

-Eldorado Gold Corporation
+iShares Silver Trust

-The market price of silver is also included in the performance peer group as it represents an alternative investment opportunity.
-Our ranking versus peers on TSR determines the percentage of units that vest, according to the following scale:
+Our ranking versus peers on TSR determines the percentage of granted units that vest, according to the following scale: